coolhead/flint-docs/04.connectors/01.base/03.file/docs.md

     category: docs
 ---

-With Flint's File Connector you can perform read, write, append and delete operations on a file.
+File Connector can perform file operations such as read, write, append and delete actions to a file.

 This section will guide you on how to use and work with the File Connector.